Eyesore123/blog-app/README.md

 Infobanner component: instead of typing text manually to code and updating text with each deployment, admins can use backend route and backend script to toggle infotext component and change text dynamically.

+Sitemap generator: sitemap is being generated with each new deployment and put into public folder.

 ## SEO

 I'll write about SEO once I get it to work the way I want it.